-Responsibility for the specific relationships and sex education programme lays with the following subject leaders: Science, Religious Education, Physical Education, RSE and PSHE.
+Subject Leaders with responsibility for the specific relationships and sex education programme are predominantly: Science, Religious Education, Physical Education, and PSHE (Personal, Social, Health, Economic).
 However, all staff will be involved in developing the attitudes and values aspect of the RSE programme.
 They will be role models for pupils of good, healthy, wholesome relationships as between staff, other adults and pupils.
 They will also be contributing to the development of pupils' personal and social skills.